 The up to 350 kilometres of piste in this winter sports paradise are spread across three large ski areas – the “World Cup” mountain of Corviglia, the dramatic Corvatsch, and the thrilling slopes of Diavolezza and Lagalb – and five smaller ones.
 Spoilt for choice?
 Our Snow Safari offers an exhilarating selection of the finest pistes – and cosiest mountain restaurants – right across the Engadin.

-Your one-day grand tour begins with a cable-car ride from the Furtschellas base station in Sils up to an altitude of 2,800 m, where the scenic run down to Surlej provides a magnificent warm-up for the day’s adventure.
-The next ride carries you to the highest cable-car station in the Eastern Alps: the Corvatsch summit station, a proud 3,303 m above sea level.
+Your one-day grand tour begins with a cable-car ride from the Furtschellas base station in Sils up to an altitude of 2,800 m, where the scenic run down to Alp Surlej provides a magnificent warm-up for the day’s adventure.
+The next two rides carries you to the highest cable-car station in the Eastern Alps: the Corvatsch summit station, a proud 3,303 m above sea level.
 With each vertical metre the cable car climbs, you feel more and more excited at the prospect of the legendary Hahnensee piste that awaits.
 But before tackling it, you will want to linger at the summit to enjoy the glorious views of the fairy-tale winter landscape at your feet: the frozen lakes, small villages and snow-blanketed forests on the slopes of the mountain giants all around.

 The run via Hahnensee takes you nine sparkling kilometres all the way down to the valley floor at St. Moritz Bad.
 You could of course cruise straight down the mountain non-stop, but several panoramic viewpoints along the way invite you to pause, breathe in the fresh mountain air and soak up the sunshine.
 Can you see the pistes of the Corviglia across the valley?
 The next stage of your tour awaits there.